-These policies are in additional to Kingdom Law and Corpora1.1 Release Details
+These policies are in additional to Kingdom Law and Corpora1 DOCUMENT DETAILS

 Documents Name: Barony of River Haven Baronial Policies

 The purpose of this document is to ensure that duties and services within the Barony of River Haven and its Cantons are performed in a consistent manner and in conformance with Corpora and Lochac Law.
 These policies are additional to Kingdom Law and Corpora, but should be read in conjunction with them.
 All Kingdom Law or Corpora changes affecting these policies automatically supersede and update these policies.http://lochac.sca.org/laws/ http://sca.org.au/board/ http://sca.org/docs/pdf/govdocs.pdf

 2.1 Review of Baronial Policies